webfx-project/webfx-stack/README.md

 These 3 combined qualities are not shared by any other existing Java frameworks, and these are the qualities you would naturally expect when developing WebFX applications.

+WebFX in general, and the WebFX Stack in particular, like other modern web technologies, emphasis the client-side paradigm where most of the application code resides on the client rather than the server, to provide a better user experience (faster navigation, faster rendering, offline mode, etc...).

-While most of Java frameworks are server-side, we are following the direction of modern mobile and web app development, embracing the client-side paradigm, with fast page navigation, fast page rendering, offline mode, etc...
-For example, the ORM we provide builds and maintains the entities on client-side, so they can be directly accessed by your client application logic.
+For example, as opposed to other Java ORM frameworks which are primary designed to run on the server (some may run on the client - but definitely not in the browser - and yet require a direct database access), the ORM we provide is primary designed to run on the client (including in the browser).
+It builds and maintains the entities in the client memory, so they can be directly accessed when running the client application logic, or building the UI.

 Our authorization framework is also designed for a client-side usage, and integrates beautifully with JavaFX (all your UI actions will be automatically displayed/hidden or enabled/disabled through JavaFX bindings).

 ## The main components